jubalm/wp-openwebui-admin/docs/kb/product-requirement-document.md

 ## 2. Goals and Objectives

 - **Demonstrate IONOS Cloud Capabilities:** Develop a Proof of Concept (PoC) that highlights the IONOS cloud platform's strengths in Kubernetes orchestration, infrastructure automation, and application hosting for a multi-tenant SaaS offering.
-- **Enable Multi-Tenancy:** Securely host multiple tenants (starting with a single tenant for the PoC), each with their own isolated WordPress and OpenWebUI instances.
+- **Enable Multi-Tenancy:** Securely host multiple tenants (starting with a single tenant for the PoC), each with their own isolated WordPress instance and a user account in OpenWebUI.
+- **Admin Management:** Ensure OpenWebUI administration is managed by platform administrators, with tenant users having non-admin roles.
 - **Automate Provisioning:** Automate the setup of tenant infrastructure and application deployment using industry-best practices and tools.
 - **Design for Scalability:** Design the platform architecture to support future scaling for an increasing number of tenants and varying workloads on the IONOS cloud.
 - **Simplify Management:** Provide clear processes for tenant onboarding, lifecycle management, and configuration.